This Google™ translation feature is provided for informational purposes only.

 2021 Financial Condition Report For Fiscal Year Ended March 31, 2021

 Real Property Taxes and Sales Taxes Are Major Local Revenue Sources

 State aid is the next largest revenue source for local governments.
-It is a major source for school districts, accounting for 38 percent of total school district revenues.
-Other classes of local government also receive a significant share of their revenues from State aid—for social service programs in counties, for highways (mostly in cities and towns) and as unrestricted municipal aid (mainly in cities).
-In response to the COVID-19 pandemic, the State has utilized authority granted by the fiscal year 2021 budget to withhold $1.9 billion in State aid through the end of July 2020.
+It is a major source for school districts, accounting for $16.2 billion, 38 percent of total revenues.
+State aid also represents a significant share of revenues for other local governments—for social service programs in counties, for highways (mostly in cities and towns) and as unrestricted municipal aid (mainly in cities).

-Property Tax – Allowable Levy Growth Is Declining
+Property Tax – Allowable Levy Growth Is Increasing Again After a Decline

 Generally, the property tax cap law limits levy increases to the lesser of 2 percent or the rate of inflation, with some exceptions, though each local government’s tax cap calculation involves a multi-step formula.
 The law also includes provisions for a local government to override the tax cap.

 The calculated allowable levy growth dipped below 2 percent for all local governments with fiscal years beginning between March 1, 2020 and October 1, 2021.
 As the low inflation rates during the pandemic took hold, allowable levy growth dropped, to a low of 1.09 percent for local governments with fiscal years beginning on September 1, 2021, the lowest since 2017.
 While it did not approach the near-zero growth seen in 2016, these reductions in allowable levy growth did reduce local government budgetary flexibility during the COVID-19 pandemic.
 With the inflation increasing, allowable levy growth increased to 2 percent for local governments with fiscal years beginning on January 1, 2022.